 - loss of movement in specific parts of your body;

 - uncontrolled muscle movements or painful muscle spasms, etc.

 This isn’t a complete list of possible side-effects.
 You can experience some other adverse effects, too.
 Call your physician at once for medical advice regarding Damiana’s side effects.
-You can also report potential side-effects to FDA at this number: 1-800-FDA-1088.

 Is Damiana a hallucinogen?

 For the psychonauts, Turnera diffusa could be of interest because of its possible hallucinogenic effects, especially when consumed in a high dose.
 When you smoke the dried Damiana leaves, it brings about a state equivalent to that of cannabis, except milder.
 You can also make Damiana into a tea that promotes similar changes in mood.

 Is Damiana a stimulant?